Ben Hardy (actor): Beginnings and EastEnders (2012–2015)

+Film debut and greater recognition (2016–present)

 Hardy made his film debut in Bryan Singer's superhero film X-Men: Apocalypse, released on 27 May 2016, co-starring as the winged mutant Archangel.
 He was subsequently cast as writer John William Polidori in Haifaa Al-Mansour's period romance film Mary Shelley, opposite Elle Fanning and Douglas Booth.
 Hardy portrayed Granite Mountain Hotshots firefighter Wade Parker, who lost his life in the 2013 Yarnell Hill Fire, in Joseph Kosinski's action-drama Only the Brave.
 The film, co-starring Josh Brolin and Miles Teller, was released on 22 September 2017.

 In April 2018, he played the lead role of Walter Hartright in the BBC adaptation of the Wilkie Collins novel The Woman in White.

 Hardy played Queen drummer Roger Taylor in the 2018 biographical film Bohemian Rhapsody, which earned him a nomination for Outstanding Performance by a Cast in a Motion Picture at the 25th Screen Actors Guild Awards.

 In 2018, it was announced that Hardy was cast in the Netflix action thriller film 6 Underground, directed by Michael Bay.
 The film was released on 13 December 2019.

-In 2020, Hardy played Frank in the movie Pixie, alongside Olivia Cooke and Daryl McCormack, among others and directed by Barnaby Thompson.

-In January 2021, Hardy joined the romantic film The Statistical Probability of Love at First Sight, playing Oliver alongside Haley Lu Richardson.
-As for March 2021, Hardy has been cast for the HBO MAX and BBC One series The Girl Before.
+In 2020, he played Frank in the movie Pixie, alongside Olivia Cooke and Daryl McCormack, among others and directed by Barnaby Thompson.
+In 2021, Hardy appeared in the HBO Max and BBC series The Girl Before.
+In 2023, he starred in the romantic comedy Love at First Sight, playing Oliver alongside Haley Lu Richardson.